fshangala/myvb/README.md

 A village banking app

 ## Features
+- Create banking group
+- Join banking group
 - List user banking groups
-- Join banking group
-- Invite users to join banking group
-- Create banking group
-- Invest in banking group
+Invest in banking group
-- Notifications
+Notifications

 ### To Do
 - view banking group to member or else ask to join